The adaptation strategies below offer possible ways to address anticipated climate risks from invasive species and pests.

 - Conduct an assessment with the assistance of your state’s department of natural resources, a local university, or local invasive species management group.
 An assessment can refer to a number of activities to gather and evaluate information on the nature, quality, ability, extent, or significance of the invasive species.
 Learn more from the U.S. Fish and Wildlife Service’s guide on assessments for invasive plants.

-- Monitor known locations of invasives within your jurisdiction.
-By knowing where the invasives are, it can help identify what conditions allow them to be present, where they could spread, and what management could be done to prevent them.
+- Monitor known locations of invasive species within your jurisdiction.
+By knowing where the invasive species are, it can help identify what conditions allow them to be present, where they could spread, and what management could be done to prevent them.

 - Develop programs to regularly apply strategies to remove and control non-native plants in conjunction with organizations or state/federal government departments responsible for invasive management.